vsch/flexmark-java/README.md

 * Java 8 or above, Java 9+ compatible
 * Android compatibility to be added
 * The project is on Maven: `com.vladsch.flexmark`
-* The core has no dependencies; for extensions, see below
+* The core has no dependencies other than `org.jetbrains:annotations:15.0`.
+For extensions, see extension description below.

   The API is still evolving to accommodate new extensions and functionality.